-In March 2014, we initiated a prospective, randomized parallel-arm, vehicle controlled, single center, double-masked Phase 2 clinical trial evaluating the safety and efficacy of OTX-DP for the treatment of allergic conjunctivitis.
+In March 2014, we initiated a prospective, randomized parallel-arm, vehicle controlled, multicenter, double-masked Phase 2 clinical trial evaluating the safety and efficacy of OTX-DP for the treatment of allergic conjunctivitis.
 We are conducting this trial using a controlled exposure model commonly used to assess anti-allergy medications known as the Conjunctival Allergen Challenge model, or CAC.
 The CAC achieves a very high transient dose exposure by placing allergen directly into the space between the eyelid and the surface of the eye of the patient.
 We initially expose patients to specified allergens to determine which allergens result in an allergic response for the patients.
 If a patient is responsive to a particular allergen, we continue to expose the patient to that same allergen prior to each evaluation.

-We plan to conduct this trial in approximately 60 patients at a single center in the United States pursuant to our effective IND.
-As of April 10, 2014, we have enrolled approximately 25 patients in this trial.
+We plan to conduct this trial in approximately 60 patients at two sites in the United States pursuant to our effective IND.
+As of June 30, 2014, we had enrolled approximately 41 patients in this trial.
 We will randomize patients in a 1:1 ratio to receive either OTX-DP or a placebo vehicle control punctum plug without active drug.
 We plan to evaluate patients using three allergen challenges in series for each of the two efficacy measures at days 14, 28 and 42 following punctum plug insertion.